mcndt/mcndt.dev-v1/content/about.md

 I graduate from [Ghent University](http://www.ugent.be) in 2022 with a M.Sc. in Computer Science Engineering and Artificial Intelligence.
 For my Master dissertation, I research the application of [Physical Reservoir Computing](https://doi.org/10.35848/1347-4065/ab8d4f) on physiological processes in plants.

+I started this blog because I want to try writing as both a creative outlet, as well as to record some of my projects and various things I learn while programming.
+Some posts might be structured as how-to guides and notes for myself, while others will be more informative to record what I have learned.

 ## Contact

 If you want to interact with me, you can reach me in the following ways: